Majene: Religion

 As is common throughout Indonesia, religion plays an important role in daily life and Majene is no exception.
 The majority of the inhabitants of Majene are Sunni Muslim.
 Accordingly, several mosques can be found in town, both large and small.
 Some of the largest are: Majid Raya Raudatul Abidin, Masjid Agung, Masjid Abrar, Masjid Nurul Hidaya Tanjung Batu, Masjid Raudhatul Amin, and Masjid Mujahiddin Binanga.
 99.74% of the inhabitants identify with Islam.

 However, the Christian minority is also well-established and there are two churches in town as well.
 One is Protestant and the other is Catholic, and both are located in close proximity to each other.
 These are the only two churches located in the entire Majene Regency.
 0.17% of the inhabitants identify with Protestantism and 0.05% of the inhabitants identify with Catholicism.

 Other religious minorities include Hindus (0.01%), Buddhists (0.01%), other (0.01%), and N/A (0.01%).

 Town layout

 Majene is a coastal town (bordered by the Mandar Bay to the south and the strait of Makassar to the west), comfortably nestled in a semicircular valley against a backdrop of rolling, forested hills.
 The town covers a total area of 55.19 square kilometers.

 Jl.
 Jenderal Sudirman is the main road that goes through the town.
 Several important offices and buildings can be found on this street, including the police station, the bureau of educational affairs, the mayor's office, as well as a handful of basic, family-run hotels.

-Several different kinds of houses can be found in the town.
-These include traditional stilted houses, western houses, modern dwellings, combined shops/houses (ruko), and even roadside shacks...many of which are unfinished works-in-progress.
-A large network of open-air sewage and drainage canals line the streets and neighborhoods and connect to a large central canal that flows into the sea.

-The town is divided into two districts: Banggae and Banggae Timur, subdivided into 17 administrative villages (6 urban kelurahan and 11 rural desa).
+The town is divided into two districts: Banggae and East Banggae, subdivided into 17 administrative villages (6 urban kelurahan and 11 rural desa).

 The town is further divided into 34 distinct neighborhoods.
 These include: